VedShh/BlueStampEngineeringProject/index.md

 # First Milestone

+The end goal of my project is to have a functioning shoulder device that will tell you when you are doing movements that will not actually worsen your condition of Rotator Cuff Injury.

 <!--

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**